danemacmillan/canadasmotorcycletest/README.md

 loose with validation; regardless, I've written it to be like valid XHTML5, which is a less common hybrid of XHTML 1.1 strict and HTML5.
 The CSS makes use of transitions and other version 3 eye candy.

+- The design is very mobile friendly and accessible by all viewports.

 - This was not tested in IE, and for the purposes of this test demo, I could care less about it.
 Nevertheless, it should work just fine down to IE6